 Elmwood School - Interview with School Leadership

 The older areas of the main building contrast impressively with the new teaching spaces.
-The administration hallway is Edwardian, while the science and innovation wing, completed in 2018, is the height of cutting-edge modern—the design is in keeping with some of the most collaborative, cross-curricular instructional spaces in the country, such as the Bishop Strachan School Transformation Project.
+The administration hallway is Edwardian, while the science and innovation wing, completed in 2018, is the height of cutting-edge modern—the design is in keeping with some of the most collaborative, cross-curricular instructional spaces in the country.

 From the street, Elmwood presents as pleasantly modest.
 The main building sits close to the road, and the whole property is visible and inviting to those happening by.
 When we arrived early one day—this was just a couple of weeks into the new academic year—the rugby team was running drills on the field.
 Inside, a student orchestra was rehearsing, the sound echoing breezily through the halls.
 The school wakes up each day in waves, rather than in a rush, and there’s a nice hum to the environment before and after the instructional day.